garrandall/popular-music-data/tracks/in-a-real-love-phil-vassar.md

 I thought I was cool, yeah, I ruled the school.
 You were Coolatta with the strawberry lips,
 You had the whole world danglin' at your fingertips.
-Your senior year, an' I was your daddy's worst fear.
+Your senior year, and I was your daddy's worst fear.
 We ran off on graduation night.
 Thought a couple of left-hand rings would make everything all right.